Frequently Asked Questions

 - Call the 800-200-1222 to register

 What training hours are required ongoing?

-- Each licensed County Foster/Adoptive Parent (each person listed on the license) must complete 8 hours of approved training per year.
+- Each licensed or approved Resource Parent (each person listed on the license) must complete 8 hours of approved training per year.

 - All training in this Pink Flier qualifies as on-going training.

 - If you take training from another source, you need to get that approved by your FHL worker.

 - If you will be adopting a child, your Adoption Social Worker will tell you which of the Adoption Preparation classes you should complete.